 Some benefits of using DirectQuery include:

-DirectQuery lets you build visualizations over very large datasets, where it would be unfeasible to import all the data with pre-aggregation.
+DirectQuery lets you build visualizations over very large semantic models, where it would be unfeasible to import all the data with pre-aggregation.

 DirectQuery reports always use current data.
-Seeing underlying data changes requires you to refresh the data, and reimporting large datasets to refresh data could be unfeasible.
+Seeing underlying data changes requires you to refresh the data, and reimporting large semantic models to refresh data could be unfeasible.

-The 1-GB dataset limitation doesn't apply with DirectQuery.
+The 1-GB semantic model limitation doesn't apply with DirectQuery.

 Connect using DirectQuery

 To connect to a data source with DirectQuery: